Aliases for UGT1A4 Gene

 This gene encodes a UDP-glucuronosyltransferase, an enzyme of the glucuronidation pathway that transforms small lipophilic molecules, such as steroids, bilirubin, hormones, and drugs, into water-soluble, excretable metabolites.
 This gene is part of a complex locus that encodes several UDP-glucuronosyltransferases.
 The locus includes thirteen unique alternate first exons followed by four common exons.
 Four of the alternate first exons are considered pseudogenes.
 Each of the remaining nine 5' exons may be spliced to the four common exons, resulting in nine proteins with different N-termini and identical C-termini.
 Each first exon encodes the substrate binding site, and is regulated by its own promoter.
 This enzyme has some glucuronidase activity towards bilirubin, although is is more active on amines, steroids, and sapogenins. [provided by RefSeq, Jul 2008]

 GeneCards Summary for UGT1A4 Gene

 UGT1A4 (UDP Glucuronosyltransferase Family 1 Member A4) is a Protein Coding gene.
 Diseases associated with UGT1A4 include Crigler-Najjar Syndrome, Type I and Crigler-Najjar Syndrome, Type Ii.
-Among its related pathways are Estrogen metabolism and nicotine degradation IV.
+Among its related pathways are Metabolism and Irinotecan Pathway.
 GO annotations related to this gene include protein homodimerization activity and enzyme binding.
-An important paralog of this gene is UGT1A5.
+An important paralog of this gene is UGT1A3.